dfelinto/blender-manual/manual/files/media/image_formats.rst

 Cineon & DPX
 ------------

-Cineon is Kodak's standard for film scanning, 10-bits/channel and logarithmic.
+Cineon is Kodak's standard for film scanning, 10 bits per channel and logarithmic.
 DPX has been derived from Cineon as the ANSI/SMPTE industry standard.
-DPX supports 16-bits color/channel, linear as well as logarithmic.
+DPX supports 16-bit colors/channels, linear as well as logarithmic.
 DPX is currently a widely adopted standard used in the film hardware/software industry.

 DPX as well as Cineon only stores and converts the "visible" color range of values between 0.0